10 ways to survive weaning your baby

 6. Grin and bear the bites

-When your little one gets teeth, she’s going to want to test them out.
+When your little one gets teeth, he’s going to want to test them out.
 Biting doesn’t mean you need to wean – you can usually pick up the signs when your child is getting ready to chomp – but you’ll need to be paying attention!

 7. Get ready for some serious leakage (and deflation)